Skip to content

 Hindu

-Cremation is the standard practice.
+Cremation is the standard practice for most Hindus (a few groups — ascetics, gurus, and some infants — are traditionally buried instead).
 A short pre-cremation viewing or ceremony at the funeral home is typical, often led by the eldest son or another close family member.
 Ashes are usually scattered in moving water, ideally a sacred river.

 Disposition